 Top 5 Country Singers From ‘The Voice’

-‘The Voice‘ has become a very important all-genre showcase for country music.
-Over the course of four seasons, it's served as a springboard for some of the most exciting new — and veteran — talent in country music.
+The Voice has become a very important all-genre showcase for country music.
+Over the course of its 12 seasons, it's served as a springboard for some of the most exciting new -- and veteran -- talent in country music.
 It doesn't hurt that country's own Blake Shelton is one of the coaches on the popular reality singing competition, either.

-Gwen Sebastian was another known quantity to music fans prior to 'The Voice.'
-She had toured extensively around the country performing with her band, and she released two singles via Lofton Creek Records.
-She competed on the second season of 'The Voice,' choosing Shelton as her coach.
-After her elimination, Sebastian scored a new gig as a vocalist on Shelton's tour, and she also signed with Flying Island Records.
-She released a self-titled album recently, featuring the single 'Suitcase.'
-Miranda Lambert also appears on two tracks of the album.
+Gwen Sebastian was another known quantity to music fans prior to The Voice.
+She had toured extensively around the country, performing with her band, and she released two singles via Lofton Creek Records.
+She competed on the second season of The Voice, choosing Shelton as her coach.
+After her elimination, Sebastian scored a new gig as a vocalist on Shelton's tour, and she also signed with Flying Island Records, with which she released a self-titled album.

-The Swon Brothers have become fan favorites since their appearance on 'The Voice.'
-The sibling duo of Zach and Colton Swon have been playing music together since childhood, and Colton auditioned for 'American Idol' in 2007 and reached the Top 48.
-The duo competed on Team Blake in the fourth season of 'The Voice,' and placed third overall.
-Their winning combination of vocal ability and crowd-pleasing stage presence made them a standout all season long, turning in some of the most high-energy and fun performances ever to grace the stage of 'The Voice.'
-In January 2014 they released their debut single, 'Later On.'
+The Swon Brothers have become fan favorites since their appearance on The Voice.
+The sibling duo of Zach and Colton Swon have been playing music together since childhood, and Colton auditioned for American Idol in 2007 and reached the Top 48.
+The duo competed on Team Blake in the fourth season of The Voice, and placed third overall.
+Their winning combination of vocal ability and crowd-pleasing stage presence made them a standout all season long, turning in some of the most high-energy and fun performances ever to grace the stage of The Voice.
+In January 2014 they released their debut single, "Later On."